splunk/splunk-connect-for-syslog/docs/gettingstarted/k8s-microk8s.md

 # Manage resources

-Provision two instances per node.
+You should expect your system to require two instances per node by default.
 Adjust requests and limits to allow each instance to use about 40% of each node, presuming no other workload is present.

 ```yaml
 resources: